Tour de France Femmes: Yellow jersey statistics

 The "Jerseys" column lists the number of days that the cyclist wore the yellow jersey; the "Tour wins" column gives the number of times the cyclist won the general classification and the years in which the yellow jersey was worn, with bold years indicating an overall Tour win.

-This table was updated after the 2025 Tour de France Femmes.
+This table was updated after stage 9 of the 2026 Tour de France Femmes.